amitmse/in_Python_/Logistic Regression/README.md

 	-	Does not assume normal errors.
 	- MLE allows more flexibility in the data and analysis because it has fewer restrictions

-Maximum likelihood estimation (MLE):
-	- finds parameter values that maximize the likelihood of making the observations given the parameters
+Maximum likelihood estimation (MLE): Finds parameter values that maximize the likelihood of making the observations given the parameters

-Ordinary Least Squares (OLS):
-	- finds parameter values that minimizing the error
+Ordinary Least Squares (OLS): Finds parameter values that minimizing the error